Students Learning in the Classroom

-Maximizing the minutes means using the minutes we often neglect.
-Jim Lang’s book Small Teaching(2nd ed) is a fine example of doing just that.
-Focusing on bringing more cognitive exercises into the first-5, last-5, and intentional pauses to regroup, Lang encourages faculty to use Predicting, Retrieving, Interleaving, Connecting, Connecting, Practicing, and Self-explaining exercises.
-A variety of activities like the quiz, the minute paper, journaling, guided class discusssions, and other writing prompts can facilitate the effectiveness of these cognitive exercises.
+Jim Lang’s book Small Teaching(2nd ed) argues for in-class learning in this way, and he offers many examples of doing just that.
+By bringing more cognitive exercises into the first-5 and last-5 minutes or using intentional pauses to have students reflect, Lang encourages faculty to challenge students to think actively with course content.
+Similar to the flipped classroom, real learning can be deepened in class, by having students predict, retrieve, interleave, connect, practice, and self-explain.
+A variety of activities like the quiz, the minute paper, journaling, guided class discussions, and other writing prompts can facilitate the effectiveness of these cognitive exercises.

 In my classes, I have used daily quizzes for years, but now want to return to my old quizzes to determine whether I asked of students more than mere retrieval, which is a good activity for a number of reasons.
 But there are others that can develop other cognitive muscles.
+Creating quiz questions that ask them to predict, connect, or self-explain, extend their mental activity beyond retrieval.

 Creating a Small Teaching Inventory is one way to put together a broad range of activities for use during the lost minutes of class.
 And for the primary activities for the hour, selectively using technological tools like a course document, a course issues list, and other tools can go far to enrich the moments in class for student learning.
 Using student-led facilitation of discussion is vital for students taking ownership of the class and helps to decenter the class as well.
 More students emerge as class leaders during their facilitation.